Farama-Foundation/Minigrid/README.md

 ## Basic Usage

-To run the standalone UI application, which allows you to manually control the agent with the arrow keys:
+There is a UI application which allows you to manually control the agent with the arrow keys:

 ```
-./standalone.py
+./manual_control.py
 ```

 The environment being run can be selected with the `--env-name` option, eg:

 ```
-./standalone.py --env-name MiniGrid-Empty-8x8-v0
+./manual_control.py --env-name MiniGrid-Empty-8x8-v0
 ```

 ## Reinforcement Learning